solana-labs/solana-program-library/governance/README.md

 ### Proposal accounts

-A Proposal is an instance of a Governance created to vote on and execute given set of changes.
+A Proposal is an instance of a Governance created to vote on and execute given set of instructions.
 It is created by someone (Proposal Owner) and tied to a given Governance account and has a set of executable instructions to it, a name and a description.
 It goes through various states (draft, voting, executing, ...) and users can vote on it